Movement assessment

 Movement assessment is the practice of analysing movement performance during functional tasks to determine the kinematics of individual joints and their effect on the kinetic chain.
 Three-dimensional or two-dimensional analysis of the biomechanics involved in sporting tasks can assist in prevention of injury and enhancing athletic performance.
 Identification of abnormal movement mechanics provides physical therapists and Athletic trainers the ability to prescribe more accurate corrective exercise programs to prevent injury and improve exercise rehabilitation and progression following injury and assist in determining readiness to return to sport.

+Movement has to be differentiated from the concept of motion.
+Movement assessment means to estimate inability, means to examine something based on different factors.

+A good examination of joint movement, in addition to helping the physical therapist diagnose the patient's functional loss, can provide an objective criteria to determine the effectiveness of a treatment program.
+The complete or partial movement of an articulation is called range of movement.
+The range of movement differs from one joint to another.
+The maximum limit of a joint movement can be reached in two ways: actively or passively.